mlflow/mlflow-export-import/README.md

 python -m mlflow_export_import.model.import_model --help

 Options:
   --input-dir TEXT              Input directory produced by export_model.py.
                                 [required]

-  --model TEXT            New registered model name.  [required] --experiment-name TEXT  Destination experiment name  - will be created if it
+  --model TEXT                  New registered model name.  [required] --experiment-name TEXT        Destination experiment name  - will be created
-                          does not exist.  [required] --delete-model BOOLEAN  First delete the model if it exists and all its versions.  [default: False]
+                                if it does not exist.  [required] --delete-model BOOLEAN        First delete the model if it exists and all its versions.  [default: False] --await-creation-for INTEGER  Await creation for specified seconds.
+  --verbose BOOLEAN             Verbose.  [default: False] --help                        Show this message and exit.
 ```